 So how did we get started?
 In 1977, a certain Mrs Mary Whitehouse who had appointed herself guardian of the nation’s morals, successfully brought a private prosecution for blasphemous libel against Gay News (a full account of this can be found in Blasphemy Ancient and Modern by Nicolas Walter.

-Of course Whitehouse, a committed Christian, became the target of vociferous protest, not least from the National Secular Society which had been campaigning for years for the repeal of the blasphemy laws.
+Of course Whitehouse, above, a committed Christian, became the target of vociferous protest, not least from the National Secular Society which had been campaigning for years for the repeal of the blasphemy laws.
 She began declaring in public that “everything good and true” that “every decent person believes in” was being undermined by “the humanist gay lobby”.
 This was enough to set myself and a few other gays in the Humanist movement thinking.
 Although any formal lobby of this sort was at the time just a figment of Whitehouse’s imagination, it seemed like a good idea to set one up.

 An ad hoc committee of six met to discuss the possibility: Barry Duke (now editor of the Freethinker), Chris Findlay, Jim Herrick (editor of the New Humanist), Brian Parry, Roy Saich and myself.
 The feeling was that the aims of such a lobbying group could be threefold: to make gay people aware of the gay-friendly Humanist ethical outlook, to further an awareness among heterosexual Humanists of the widespread prejudice and discrimination suffered by gays whilst encouraging their support, and to play a part in the campaign for gay and Humanist rights.